RaphMad/woodpecker_template_config_provider/README.md

 # Usage

-* In your project, create a file called `.woodpecker/woodpecker-template.yaml`:
+* In your project, create a file called `.woodpecker/woodpecker-template.yaml`, e.g.:

 ´´´
 template: <templatename>